 Flightseeing is an immensely popular activity around the country, including places where the scenery is most extraordinary – Northland and Auckland, the central North Island, Canterbury, Queenstown, Fiordland and the West Coast.

 Most regions have multiple aviation adventures and activities - from flight-seeing and helicopter landings on an active volcano or a grand tour of the highest peaks in the Southern Alps, to champagne picnics in wilderness locations, West Coast glaciers heli-hikes or heli-ski excursions into remote snowy expanses.

-In the North Island, venture to White Island in the Bay of Plenty and experience walking on an active marine volcano.
-Or explore the majesty of the central North Island volcanic plateau from air, including seeing the famed Mount Doom (Mt Ngauruhoe) from Lord of the Rings and the dual-world heritage listed Tongariro National Park.
+In the North Island, explore the majesty of the central North Island volcanic plateau from air, including seeing the famed Mount Doom (Mt Ngauruhoe) from Lord of the Rings and the dual-world heritage listed Tongariro National Park.